What to Expect from Nursing School Clinicals

 Here are five ways to help you succeed.

-You will not be expected to know information that you have not been taught, but having said that had a base knowledge of material you have already gone over in class.
+- Leading off the last comment - be prepared.
+You will not be expected to know information that you have not been taught, but having said that had a base knowledge of the material you have already gone over in class.
 By doing this your clinical instructors will be able to help you build on your foundation and you will succeed not only in clinical, but in your class work.

 Clinicals will be the best part of your nursing school career.
 You have the time to make an impact on your patients and I encourage you to be an advocate for those who you are caring for.
 Interact with staff, be pleasant, and enjoy your time.
 I have no doubts that you will succeed.